CS-SI/pytest-executable/doc/test-case.rst

 --------------------------

-Reference files are used to do regression checks on the files produced by
-|exe|.
-The regression is done by comparing the files with a given
-tolerance (explained in the next section).
+Reference files are used to do regression checks on the files produced by the |exe|.
+The regression is done by comparing the files with a given tolerance (explained in the next section).
 The `references` setting shall contain a list of paths to the files to be compared.
 A path shall be defined relatively to the test case directory, it may use any shell pattern like